Best Examples of Black Friday Emails To Inspire Your Own

 • Announcement of Cyber Monday — a couple of hours after the end of Black Friday.

 Sounds complicated?
-Email automation will be your trusted partner and and will make your life easier.
+Email automation will make your life easier by allowing you to basically set your campaign on autopilot.
 Create templates, choose lists, and set actions and reactions.
-For example, don’t send the last chance email to people who already bought something.
+For example, don’t send the Last Chance email to people who have already bought something.

 Explore different mechanics